Nick Senzel

-Nicholas Peter Senzel (/sɛnˈzɛl/ sen-ZEL; born June 29, 1995) is an American professional baseball outfielder for the Cincinnati Reds of Major League Baseball (MLB).
-Prior to playing professionally, Senzel attended the University of Tennessee, where he played college baseball for the Volunteers.
-The Reds selected him with the second overall selection in the 2016 MLB draft and he made his major league debut in 2019.
+Nicholas Peter Senzel (/sɛnˈzɛl/ sen-ZEL; born June 29, 1995) is an American professional baseball outfielder and third baseman in the Los Angeles Dodgers organization.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Washington Nationals, and Chicago White Sox.
+Senzel attended the University of Tennessee, where he played college baseball for the Volunteers.
+The Reds selected him with the second overall pick in the 2016 MLB draft and he made his MLB debut in 2019.

 Amateur career

 Senzel attended Farragut High School in Farragut, Tennessee.
 Playing for the school's varsity baseball team all four years, he was a starter since his sophomore season.
 As a junior, he recorded a .404 batting average, seven home runs, and 46 runs batted in (RBIs) while playing second base for the Admirals.
 Following his junior season, he signed his National Letter of Intent to join the Georgia baseball team.
 As a senior, he hit .386 with five home runs and 42 RBIs.
 After Georgia fired coach David Perno, he was granted a release from his letter of intent to the University of Georgia.
 On June 17, 2013, he committed to the University of Tennessee.
 Due to his late change to Tennessee, he played his first season in college as a walk-on.

 As a freshman at the University of Tennessee in 2014, Senzel had a .315 batting average, a .419 on-base percentage (OBP), and a .420 SLG, with twelve doubles.
 He played in 53 of 54 games with 45 starts coming at designated hitter (DH) and eight at second base.
 He was named a freshman All-American by Louisville Slugger and Perfect Game.
 Following his freshman season at Tennessee, Senzel played collegiate summer baseball for the Mat-Su Miners of the Alaska Baseball League, where he batted 17-for-81 (.210) with three home runs and 13 RBIs.

 As a sophomore in 2015, Senzel batted .325 with a .495 SLG, 4 home runs, and 28 RBIs.
-In the summer of 2015, he played for the Brewster Whitecaps of the Cape Cod Baseball League, and received the league's MVP and Outstanding Pro Prospect awards after hitting .364 with four home runs and 33 RBIs.
+In the summer of 2015, he played for the Brewster Whitecaps of the Cape Cod Baseball League (CCBL), and received the league's MVP and Outstanding Pro Prospect awards after hitting .364 with four home runs and 33 RBIs.
+He was inducted into the CCBL Hall of Fame in 2024.